Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 Visit Baltimore's Must-See Museums

 No matter what you want to know, Baltimore has a little something to satisfy any curiosity.
 History buffs can take a tour of Fort McHenry, where Francis Scott Key was inspired to write the national anthem during the War of 1812.
 You can then see the original, hand-written manuscript of “The Star-Spangled Banner” at the Maryland Center for History and Culture in Mount Vernon.
+Don’t forget to stop into the beautiful Walters Art Museum while in the neighborhood!

 Dig for dinosaurs at the Maryland Science Center